Up to 50% off sofas & mattresses — limited‑time deals.

 • People who want support without a hard seat

-• Households that need a washable cover plan
+• Homes that benefit from a washable cover

 Where it falls short